microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/20.qna-with-appinsights/README.md

 To learn how, see [Deploy your bot to Azure][40] for a complete set of deployment instructions.

 # View metrics
-- Learn how to use [PowerBI, use Azure Monitor queries and Visual Studio][42] to view Application Insights data
+- Learn how to use [PowerBI, Azure Monitor queries and Visual Studio][42] to view Application Insights data

 # Further reading
 - [Bot Framework Documentation][20]